microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/create-requests.md

 ## Retrieve a list of entities

-Retrieving a list of entities is similar to retrieving a single entity except there a number of other options for configuring the request.
-The `$filter` query parameter can be used to reduce the result set to only those rows that match the provided condition.
+Retrieving a list of entities is similar to retrieving a single entity, except there some other options for configuring the request.
+The `$filter` query parameter can reduce the result set to only those rows that match the provided condition.
 The `$orderby` query parameter will request that the server provide the list of entities sorted by the specified properties.

 [!INCLUDE [aad-advanced-queries-note](../../includes/aad-advanced-queries-note.md)]